 Even better, someone bought it even in its distressed condition.
 As long as the body and engines are excellent, it is a nice restoration project for anyone.

 Porsche can break the bank, true, but it isn’t your usual arm candy.
 Its superior performance, high resale value, collector’s demand, and thoughtful design can make it worth every dollar.
-It also makes for a good investment, as you can still sell it the future for a considerable amount.
+It also makes for a good investment, as you can still sell it in the future for a considerable amount.
 You could even get more than what you initially spent on it.